|

 material and living beings.

-In my garden I grow a dwarf-variety Coconut Palm that is said to produce fruits when the stem is only one meter tall.
+In my garden I had a dwarf-variety Coconut Palm that is said to produce fruits when the stem is only one meter tall.
+The first fruits appeared a bit later then expected: this was when the stem was about 3 meters high.

 Indonesian: Pinang